The Chinese Garden: A Photo Collage

-Photos of most of the elements of a Chinese Garden can be found here on this page.
-Most Chinese classical gardens have these elements, and they are part of what makes the Chinese Garden Chinese.
+This photo collage breaks down many of the elements of a Chinese garden.
+Though not all classical Chinese gardens have these elements, they are all part of what distinguishes Chinese garden design.

-Perhaps you will get to China some day, and can visit these gardens in person.
-In the meantime, I hope you enjoy these Chinese garden photos I have taken through the years and learn a little about the philosophy and structure of a Chinese Garden.
+Perhaps you will be lucky enough to visit China some day and walk through these gardens in person.
+In the meantime, I hope you enjoy these Chinese garden photos I have taken over the last 30 years and learn a little about the philosophy and structure of them.

-A Chinese garden is full of symbolism, and is meant to be a representation of the universe, and at the same time a miniature presentation of vast natural landscapes, there in all their glory, yet so small they can fit into a tiny pocket of land as a part of an extended Chinese family's sprawling house complex.
-It is the setting for huge family gatherings, especially during holidays, the place where people went for contemplation, where scholars, poets, and government officials met to discuss important topics, and a place for peace and relaxation.
+A Chinese garden is full of symbolism and is meant to be a representation of the universe.
+At the same time, it is a miniature presentation of vast natural landscapes, there in all their glory, yet so small they can fit into a tiny pocket of land as a part of an extended Chinese family's sprawling house complex.
+It is the setting for huge family gatherings—especially during holidays—the place where people went for contemplation, where scholars, poets, and government officials met to discuss important topics, and a place for peace and relaxation.

 They say it takes 300 years to cultivate a garden.
 Think about that.

-A body of water—a lake or pond—is critical to a Chinese Garden.
-It is both practical as well as an important philosophical statement.
+A body of water—a lake or pond—is critical to a Chinese garden.
+It is both practical and an important philosophical statement.